Moeenahamd/Moeenahamd.github.io/index.md

 - Future Experimentation: <br>Testing temperature effects with controlled groups in immersive environments.

 ### Language Preservation Project
-- Focus:
-Exploring the sonic variety of human languages through spatial audio.
+- Focus:<br>Exploring the sonic variety of human languages through spatial audio.
-- Languages:
-Includes Abkhazian, Basque, and Bavarian.
+- Languages:<br>Includes Abkhazian, Basque, and Bavarian.
-- Framework:
-Using Aesop's fable "The Oak and the Reed" with 12 parallel sentences per language.
+- Framework:<br>Using Aesop's fable "The Oak and the Reed" with 12 parallel sentences per language.
 - Technical Stack:
   - WhisperAI for transcription.
   - Web-MAUS for phonetic alignment.